 Cable Beach is perfect for families with its soft white sand, gentle waves and children's clubs.
 Away from the beach, take a swashbuckling trip back in time at the interactive Pirates of Nassau museum.
 Examine religious and folklore paintings at Nassau's National Art Gallery of The Bahamas or learn about the rich history and colorful costumes of the Junkanoo festival at the Junkanoo Expo.
 In Nassau's harbor, numerous glass-bottom boats wait to take you through the colorful sea gardens off New Providence Island.

 Most of New Providence shopping is on Bay Street in Nassau.
 Look for cut-price jewelry, cosmetics, and hand-rolled cigars, as well as a plethora of T-shirts and souvenirs.
-The Nassau International Bazaar, with its cobbled alleyways and garreted storefronts, houses some 30 shops in its idyllic waterfront location.
 Hotel arcades are also worth browsing, as well as duty-free antique shops.
 Junkanoo carnival masks from artists' studios bring a little Caribbean flavor into your home.

 Nightlife & Entertainment

 As the sun goes down, Cable Beach offers fine dining, glitzy casinos, cabaret shows, moonlight cruises, romantic evening strolls, and parties on the sand.
 In the old town of Nassau, you can dance to soca and calypso in intimate clubs, or rattle your ribcage with pounding techno on Paradise Island.
 At local joints around the island, you can enjoy favorites such as "Funky Nassau" and older, more nostalgic tunes like "Goin' Down Burma Road" or "Get Involved."